isomerpages/moe-yunengpri/_our-family/Parent Support Group (PSG)/Join Us.md

 *   Respect the views and comments of fellow members.
 *   Dress modestly when volunteering at school events.
 *   For security purposes, put on the PSG passes at all times when in the school premises for PSG events.
+*   Check in with the security personnel at the foyer when entering the school premises.
+*   Don the PSG T-shirt when in the school premises for PSG events.
 *   Use the PSG room strictly for PSG-related activities.
 *   Use the PSG whatsapp group chat solely for PSG events communication